Online shopping to breathe new life into run-down sheds

 Retailers currently favour large sites in locations away from big population centres but with good transport links.

-Amazon's huge warehouses include sites in Dunfermline, Scotland and Rheinberg, Germany while Marks & Spencer will open a warehouse the size of 11 football fields in Castle Donington, Leicestershire, next year.
+Amazon's huge warehouses include sites in Dunfermline, Scotland and Rheinberg, Germany while Marks & Spencer (MKS.L) will open a warehouse the size of 11 soccer fields in Castle Donington, Leicestershire, next year.

 That is changing, said Amaury Gariel, managing director of CBRE's European industrial logistics team.